JulianNicholls/Complete-React-Web-App/README.md

 The completed Clocks app is available at
 [Reactive Clocks](http://reactive-clocks.herokuapp.com).

-The Work in Progress Todo app is available at [Reactive Agenda](http://reactive-agenda.herokuapp.com).
+The completed Todo app is available at
+[Reactive Agenda](http://reactive-agenda.herokuapp.com).

 ## Status

-So far, Working through section 11 - Firebase.
+I have completed the course.

 ## Git Commits

 I have committed about three times as much as Andrew advises, more or less at the end of each lecture that adds code anywhere.
 It is a good habit to get into.

 ## Directories